-- 9.7.1 Excluding an approach to value that is relevant under the "Reasonable Appraiser" test requires an Extraordinary Limiting Condition and supporting reasons. - 9.7.2 Excluding an approach to value that is not relevant under the "Reasonable Appraiser" test requires supporting reasons only. - 9.7.3 When a Direct Comparison Approach is applicable, the Member must analyze such comparable data as are available to indicate a reasonable value conclusion. - 9.7.4 When a Cost Approach is applicable, a Member must: - 9.7.4.i. develop an opinion of site value by an appropriate appraisal method; - 9.7.4.ii. analyze such comparable cost data as are available to estimate the cost new of the improvements (if any); and - 9.7.4.iii. analyze such comparable data as are available to estimate the difference between cost new and the present worth of the improvements (accrued depreciation) if applicable. - 9.7.5 When an Income Approach is applicable, a Member must: - 9.7.5.i. analyze clear and relevant market evidence to estimate the Market Rent of the property; - 9.7.5.ii. analyze such comparable operating expense data as are available to estimate the operating expenses of the property; - 9.7.5.iii. analyze such comparable data as are available to estimate rates of capitalization and/or rates of discount; and - 9.7.5.iv. base projections of future rent and expenses on reasonably clear and relevant market evidence. - 9.7.6 When a Discounted Cash Flow Analysis is applicable, in addition to the requirements in 9.7.5, the Member must: - 9.7.6.i. analyze such data as are available from the real estate and capital markets and surveys of investor opinions; - 9.7.6.ii. ensure that input data is specific to the type of property being appraised and the market conditions prevailing and forecasted as of the Effective Date of value; - 9.7.6.iii. clearly display all relevant data, cash flow projections and assumptions on which the analyses are based; and
+- 9.7.1 Excluding an approach to value that is relevant under the "Reasonable Appraiser" test requires: - 9.7.1.i. an Extraordinary Limiting Condition, and - 9.7.1.ii.supporting reasons. - 9.7.2 Excluding an approach to value that is not relevant under the "Reasonable Appraiser" test requires: - 9.7.2.i. supporting reasons only. - 9.7.3 When a Direct Comparison Approach is applicable, the Member must: - 9.7.3.i. analyze such comparable data as are available to indicate a reasonable value conclusion. - 9.7.4 When a Cost Approach is applicable, a Member must: - 9.7.4.i. develop an opinion of site value by an appropriate appraisal method; - 9.7.4.ii.analyze such comparable cost data as are available to estimate the cost new of the improvements (if any); and - 9.7.4.iii. analyze such comparable data as are available to estimate the difference between cost new and the present worth of the improvements (accrued depreciation) if applicable. - 9.7.5 When an Income Approach is applicable, a Member must: - 9.7.5.i. analyze clear and relevant market evidence to estimate the income realized by the property; - 9.7.5.ii.analyze such comparable operating expense data as are available to estimate the operating expenses of the property; - 9.7.5.iii. analyze such comparable data as are available to estimate rates of capitalization and/or rates of discount; and